UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

 In the landing page, select your project from the drop-down menu.
 All the projects you have access to will be displayed in the drop-down.
-Select the one you need to work on.
+Select the one you need to work with.

 <figure markdown>
   ![Screenshot2](img/Screenshot2.png)